History of researches ST

 For ST populations of Hokkaido the elements of strategy of conservation are offered (Edo et al., 2000, 2005; Fukushima, Kameyama, 2006; Fukushima et al., 2007, 2008, 2011; Nomoto, 2010; Akiba et al., 2012).
 Fortunately, so far prematurely to apply such method of preservation as a genome cryopreservation to ST, but also he was developed (Kusuda et al., 2004, 2005).

 Conservation of the Sakhalin taimen became focus of the international attention of nature protection and scientific community.
-The international seminars and symposiums devoted to this type and genus of taymen have taken place in New Zealand, Japan and Poland (Makeyev, 2012; Rand, 2012; Semenchenko, Zolotukhin, 2012; Zolotukhin et al., 2013; Witkowski, Profus, 2013).
+The international seminars and symposiums devoted to this type and genus of taymen have taken place in New Zealand, Japan and Poland (Program of the Symposium.
+2012; Makeyev, 2012; Rand, 2012; Semenchenko, Zolotukhin, 2012; Zolotukhin et al., 2013; Witkowski, Profus, 2013).

 In 2012 the Sakhalin Taimen Conservation Network (STCN) into which the experts interested in conservation of this species have entered has been created.